grea09/color/article/article.md

 An action is a state operator.
 It is represented as a tuple $a = \langle pre, eff \rangle$ with $pre$ and $eff$ being sets of fluents, respectively the preconditions and the effects of $a$.
 An action can be used only in a state that verifies its preconditions.
 We note $s \models a \Leftrightarrow pre(a) \subset s$ the verification of an action $a$ by a state $s$.
 </div>

-An action $a$ can be functionally applied to a state $s$ as follows :
+An action $a$ can be functionally applied to a state $s$ as follows:
 $$a:= \substack{ \left\{ s \models a \middle| s \in S\right\} \to S\\
     a(s) \mapsto s + eff(a)}$$
 with $S$ being the set of all states.
 This means that an action adds all its effect to the state of the world on application (by removing complementary fluents if needed).

-We distinguish between two specific kinds of actions : actions with no preconditions are synonymous to a state and those with empty effect are called a goal.
+We distinguish between two specific kinds of actions: actions with no preconditions are synonymous to a state and those with empty effect are called a goal.

 ## Plan Space Planning

 ### Problem
 We define a partial plan satisfaction problem as a tuple noted
-$P = \langle A, I, G, p \rangle$ with :
+$P = \langle A, I, G, p \rangle$ with:

 * $I$ and $G$ being the pseudo actions representing respectively the initial state and the goal.
 * $p$ being a partial plan to refine.